tymbalodeon/course-request-form-site/README.md

 - To populate a local database with real data: `make populate` _For more information, see the files in course/management/commands/_
 - To run the application: `make run`
-- If you make changes to your "models.py" file, you will need to run: `make migrations` (Note the plural!)
-  _This is run automatically by `make run`_
+- If you make changes to your "models.py" file, you will need to run: `make migrations` _This is run automatically by `make run`_
-- To add CSS or other static file changes to the build, run: `make static`
 - To run python interactively using your virtual environment's shell: `make shell`
 - To interactively query the sqlite3 database, run `make db`
   - To view tables: `.tables`